 - Where the insolvent desires a "certain" result or a quick resolution and is prepared to pay a premium to achieve that result;

 - Where discharge is likely to be contentious or a substantial condition is likely to be imposed;

 - Where the insolvent finds bankruptcy unacceptable;

-- Where the insolvent wishes to continue in business and will be prevented from so doing if obliged to disclose that he is a bankrupt when dealing with third parties;
+- Where the insolvent wishes to continue in business and will be prevented from doing so if he/she is obligated to disclose that he/she is bankrupt when dealing with third parties;

 - Where professional accreditation may be lost or put at risk by a bankruptcy

 Bankruptcy Trustee offices in Oakville & Burlington, Ontario, Canada